Esther Hnamte: Awards and honours

 On 7 November 2020, the Governor of Mizoram P. S. Sreedharan Pillai gave Esther Hnamte a special award carrying a certificate and cash prize.
 Hnamte also made her first formal public performance at the Governor's visit programme at Lunglei on 10 March 2021.

-In January 2021, India's largest diary firm Amul honoured Hnamte as its Amul Girl.
+In January 2021, India's largest dairy firm Amul honoured Hnamte as its Amul Girl.
 The poster caricature bears the slogan: "Esthereal performance!
 Amul vandeful taste."

 On 12 January 2021, Hnamte received the "Young Achievers Award," an annual award established by the Dalmia Cement Bharat Limited for talented young people.
 She is the youngest recipient.

-She was contacted through her maternal uncle D. Renthlei in November 2020 from Rahman's agent and talked about possible support from Rahman.

 In 2021, she was inducted to the Mizo singers' society, Mizo Zaimi Inzawmkhawm, as a life member and is the youngest member.
 On 5 November 2021, the MZI gave her the best "Non-native Award" for her music video, Jana Gana Mana.

+By 2025, Hnamte became the fastest viewer-gaining artists on YouTube among the Mizo people and the first individual from Mizoram to cross one million subscribers.
+In April 2025, she received the Silver Play Button and Gold Play Button under the YouTube Creator Awards.
+On 26 December 2025, she received the Pradhan Mantri Rashtriya Bal Puraskar, the highest civilian award of India for children, in the art and culture category from President Droupadi Murmu.

+In early January 2026, Hnamte performed at Antilia upon invitation from businessman Mukesh Ambani.
+On 16 January, Union Home Minister Amit Shah presented her a guitar on the occasion of Assam Rifles relocation in Aizawl.
+On 23 August, she performed at the grand finale of the Miss Universe India 2026 in Jaipur, Rajasthan.